A Two-Sample Conditional Distribution Test Using Conformal Prediction and Weighted Rank Sum: Simulation study

 \subsection{The high dimensional case}

 The flexibility of choosing probabilistic classification algorithms makes our method applicable in high-dimensional problems.
 Here we illustrate its performance in a high-dimensional scenario, which is similar to Model A in the low dimensional case but with ambient dimensionality $p=500$ and signal dimensionality $s=5$.
-The additional coordinates are filled with zeros in $\mu$ and $\boldsymbol\beta$.
-As discussed earlier, the random forest method does not give accurate probability estimate and hence not suitable for our method.
-The neural net method is expected to work but needs some careful construction and tuning in the high dimensional case, which is out of the scope of this paper.
+The additional coordinates of $X$ are generated by iid standard normal, and the corresponding coefficients of $\boldsymbol\beta$ are filled with zeros.
 Here we focus on a sparse linear classifier and investigate the effect of tuning and regularization.
 Letting $L$ be the class label with $L=1$ for training data and $L=0$ for testing data, we learn a sparse logistic regression model by minimizing